JECamachoR/RootFinder/README.md

 # RootFinder
-This is a python library that finds the roots of a function
+This is a python library that finds the roots of a function using the secant method